Byakko12/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 > * Prototype: listint_t *insert_node(listint_t **head, int number);
 > * Return: the address of the new node, or NULL if it failed

+**100-print_tebahpla.py**
+> * Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.

+> * You can only use one print function with string format
+> * You can only use one loop in your code
+> * You are not allowed to store characters in a variable
+> * You are not allowed to import any module